cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 I begin with a very brief sketch of the framework I use to think about these questions.
 Any moral decision consists in applying a choice of _values_ to a given set of _facts_.
 Facts are beliefs about the current state of the world (e.g. it is raining outside, implementing policy X will reduce crime by Y).
-We may have different beliefs about this state of affairs, but the state of affairs in itself exists independently of us.
+We may have different beliefs about the truth of this state of affairs, but the state of affairs in itself exists independently of us.
 This gives rise to the property of falsifiability.
 Given enough evidence, we can definitively accept or reject a given belief about the state of affairs (this is the job of science).
 On the other hand, values are beliefs about what the world _ought_ to look like, i.e. a desire for a possible set of facts to manifest itself.